WRusman/ArduinoProjects/libraries/AutoConnect/mkdocs/faq.md

 - Suppresses the automatic save operation of credentials by AutoConnect.
   You can completely stop saving the credentials by AutoConnect.
 However, if you select this option, you lose the past credentials which were able to connect to the AP.
 Therefore, the effect of the [automatic reconnection feature](advancedusage.md#automatic-reconnect) will be lost.
   If you want to stop the automatic saving of the credentials, uses [AutoConnectConfig::autoSave](apiconfig.md#autosave) option specifying **AC_SAVECREDENTIAL_NEVER**.
-Refer to the chapter on [Advanced usage](advancedusage.md#auto-save-credential) for details.
+Refer to the chapter on [Advanced usage](advancedusage.md#autosave-credential) for details.

 ## <i class="fa fa-question-circle"></i> Does not appear esp8266ap in smartphone.

-Maybe it is successfully connected at the [**first WiFi.begin**](lsbegin.md#autoconnectbegin-logic-sequence).
+Maybe it is successfully connected at the [**1st-WiFi.begin**](lsbegin.md#autoconnectbegin-logic-sequence).
 ESP8266 remembers the last SSID successfully connected and will use at the next.
 It means SoftAP will only start up when the first *WiFi.begin()* fails.

 The saved SSID would be cleared by  *WiFi.disconnect()* with WIFI_STA mode.
 If you do not want automatic reconnection, you can erase the memorized SSID with the following simple sketch.